laca-is/MASPY/README.md

 ___.rm(data_type: Belief | Goal | Iterable[Belief | Goal])

 """
+Adds one or more plans in agent
+Args:
+    plan - Plan or Plan List
+Returns:
+    None
+"""
+def add_plan(plan: Plan | List[Plan]):

+"""
+Removes one or more plans from agent
+Args:
+    plan - Plan or Plan List
+Returns:
+    None
+"""
+def rm_plan(plan: Plan | List[Plan]):

+"""
 Checks if the agent has an belief, goal, plan or event
 Args:
     data_type - Belief, Goal, Plan or Event